shaloo/docs.arcana/includes/text-snippets/cognito_config_steps.md

-To enable AWS Cognito-based social authentication in Web3 applications, developers must perform these three steps before integrating with the Arcana Auth SDK.
+Web3 applications that use AWS Cognito for user authentication can enable the Arcana wallet for the authenticated users.
+The developers must configure AWS Cognito and then integrate the app with the Arcana Auth SDK.

 ## Step 1: Use Arcana Dashboard